How Leaf venation Inspired Efficient Heat Exchanger Networks

 Hierarchical branching networks in leaves deliver water and nutrients to every cell within 1-2 cells of a vein, while the looped (reticulate) topology ensures continued delivery even after veins are severed — combining efficiency with damage tolerance

-In the language of biomimicry, this falls under the Process › Distribute resources category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Process › Distribute resources category.

 The Design Principle